behnamandarz/NativeFlowBench/README.md

-# NativeFlowBench
+# NativeFlowBenchPlus
-Benchmark apps for static analyzing native world of Android applications.
+Extended versiom of Benchmark apps for static analyzing native world of Android applications.